The Best Shorts for Squats and Deadlifts – 2023

-These are branded drawstring shorts, suitable for lifting, running, and other pursuits, that fit true to size and will let you breathe so you are not soaked in sweat after intense activity.Read more
+These are branded drawstring shorts, suitable for lifting and running, that fit true to size and will let you breathe so you are not soaked in sweat after intense activity.Read more

-The benefits of this product don't end with the fabric or fit either.
-They are fitted for a contoured feel, friendly to human anatomy and body friendly.
-Two zippered pockets are big enough even for your iPhone, according to both the maker and customer reviews.
+These are fitted for a contoured feel.
+Two zippered pockets are big enough for your smartphone, according to both the maker and customer reviews.

 Weightlifters will appreciate the slightly reduced length, as it facilitates movement during lower body routines or squats.
-Whether you want to do weighted lunges, calf raises, or just a plain old farmer's carry with heavy dumbbells, Jed North has got you covered in style.
+Whether you want to do weighted lunges, calf raises, or just a plain old farmer's carry with adjustable dumbbells, these shorts are a perfect fit.

 Freedom of movement

-The shorts fit true to size, though as usual, you'll want to look at the size chart.
+This option fits true to size, though as usual, you'll want to look at the size chart.
 The shorts are sized up to a 40-inch waist in men's sizes.
-The 1.0 is the first gen of Epic's WOD shorts.
-They are now on 4.0 and each upgrade garners more positive reviews on retail sites.
+They just put on the market the 4.0 model and each upgrade garners more positive reviews on retail sites.

 The company offers easy returns